Dev-OmarAbul-gheit/EmployeeDirectory/README.md

 This application is designed to handle CRUD operations efficiently and ensure robust management of organizational data.

-### Features
+### Use Cases:

-- Manage Employees: Create, read, update, and delete employee records.
+- Organize employee records in small to medium-sized companies.
-- Manage Departments: Handle departmental information and assignments.
+- Manage departmental data and associations.
-- User Authentication: Includes support for admin users via Django's built-in authentication system.
+- Simplify backend integration for HR management systems.

+### Tech Stack
-- Scalable and Modular: Built using Django REST Framework for extensibility and maintainability.
+- Backend: Django, Django REST Framework
+- Database: SQLite (default, can be replaced)
+- Environment Management: Virtualenv

 ### Requirements
-- Python 3.x
+- Python 3.8+
-- pip
+- pip 20.0+
-- virtualenv
+- virtualenv 16.0+
+- SQLite (default) or PostgreSQL/MySQL for production

 ### Setup Instructions